 The date an electronic document is deemed filed when it is received by CM/ECF.
-Unless otherwise ordered by the Court, filing deadlines shall be 11:59 PM Pacific Time on the day the document(s) are required to be filed.
+Unless otherwise ordered by the Court, filing deadlines shall be 11:59 PM Pacific Time on the day the pleadings are required to be filed.

-A document filed with the Court in paper form is deemed filed as of the date it is date-stamped by the Clerk's Office upon receipt.
+A document filed with the Court in paper form is deemed filed when it is date-stamped by the Clerk's Office upon receipt.